richardjj27/RJVMMetaMove/README.md

 ## *ExportHosts.ps1*
 Create a report in Excel for all VM hosts from multiple vCenter servers as listed in VCList.csv.

-XLOutputFile - Name and location of output file.
+-XLOutputFile - Name and location of output file.
-VCenterList - List of vCenter servers to be processed.
+-VCenterList - List of vCenter servers to be processed.

 ## *ExportVMs.ps1*
 Create a report in Excel for all VM guests from multiple vCenter servers as listed in VCList.csv.